 Broken glass, sheared metal pieces, or even objects within the car flying through the air can cause a laceration on any part of the body.

-Lacerations are typically jagged and irregular, and may be contaminated with debris and bacteria from the object that caused it.
-If the laceration is deep enough, dangerous amounts of blood loss may occur.
+Lacerations are typically jagged, irregular and may be contaminated with debris and bacteria from the object that caused it.
+If the laceration is deep enough, dangerous amounts of blood can be lost.
 Treatment usually includes debriding the wound, surgical correction, stitches, bandaging, and, in extreme cases, surgical reconstruction.